fongbrandon1928/ECS150Assignment2/REPORT.md

 to revert to the previous state of the timer, ensuring that changes made for preemption do not permanently alter the process's behavior.

+## Implementation

+Users can leverage this user-level threading code to create, manage, and execute lightweight threads within their applications, allowing for concurrent execution flows.
+The threading model is built around the concept of thread control blocks (TCBs), which encapsulates the state, context, and stack for each thread.

+Users who use this implementation of threading to run their tasks and processes have the option of enabling preemption.
+If the user wants to enable preemption in their threads:

+1. They can set the first argument in "uthread_run" to TRUE, to enable preemption by default in the threads.
+2. They can enable or disable preemption in the middle of their code by implementing the "preempt_enable(bool)" or the "preempt_disable()" line in their code.

+This allows the user to be able to split resources among all the threads and to stop it if they want a certain task to be finished first.

 ## Tester code

 ### queue_tester.c